TheThinkingHome/Automations/blueprints/template/weighted_confidence.md

 The word available is doing real work there.
 By default, if a signal goes unavailable or unknown it drops out of both the top and the bottom of the sum, so a dead sensor lowers the bar to clear rather than counting as a vote against.
 You can override that per signal, telling one to count as agreeing or as disagreeing while it is out.
 More on that below.

 One signal can be promoted to a hard gate with the `required` flag.
 If a required signal is available and does not agree, the sensor is off, whatever weight the rest pile up in favour.
 Mark a settled door required and an open door keeps the answer off no matter what the bedroom says.
+By default a required signal that goes unavailable simply drops out, but set its unavailable policy to `disagree` and it vetoes while it is out too, so a gate whose state you cannot confirm fails closed instead of being waved through.

 ## Requirements